 Thunderbird Inn– Kitsch is king at this hotel reminiscent of those from Route 66.
 Breakfast is included as are vintage-style shampoos from V05.
 Mid-century modern furnishings and a bright neon sign is part of the design of the budget hotel.

-Rental properties– Lucky Rentals offer rental properties in Savannah, as does Airbnb.
+Rental properties– Lucky Rentals offers rental properties in Savannah as does Airbnb and VRBO.
 This is the best plan if you have a big group.
 It provides you with a more local experience and allows you to stay in the city’s unique neighborhoods.
+And don’t forget about Tybee Island rentals!